 - In One Tree Hill, Lucas was upset over his breakup with Brooke and went to his mom, Karen, for advice.
 Karen, who owns a cafe, tries to console him with advice from a former customer.

 Karen: A customer once told me, the best way to get over someone is to get under someone else!... oh my God, I just realized what that meant!
 I thought it was more philosophical than that!

-Another time in Friends Phoebe talks about walking from Central Park to the Central Perk coffee shop, then stops and adds, "Hey, that's the first time I got that joke."
+- Another time Phoebe talks about walking from Central Park to the Central Perk coffee shop, then stops and adds, "Hey, that's the first time I got that joke."

-The best example doesn't use an actual joke at all, but a highly noticable recurring event...
+- The best example doesn't use an actual joke at all, but a highly noticeable recurring event...